-Greeting visitors at the entrance to the Downtown Container Park open-air shopping and entertainment venue is a giant, metallic, female, praying mantis.
+Greeting visitors at the Downtown Container Park open-air shopping and entertainment venue entrance is a giant, metallic, female praying mantis.
 It sports a 4,000-watt sound system.
-And it shoots 6-story high flames of liquid propane from its antennae.
-This is Las Vegas after-all!
+And it shoots 6-story high flames of liquid propane from its antennae into the night sky.
+This is Las Vegas, after all!

 The Mantis Fun Facts

-* The Mantis was created by aerospace engineer Kirk Jellum, and is a 150:1 scale exact replica of a female praying mantis he found in an open field.
+* The Mantis was created by aerospace engineer Kirk Jellum and is a 150:1 scale replica of a female praying mantis he found in an open field.

 * Mr. Jellum constructed and gave The Mantis to his wife Kristen for their first wedding anniversary.